-Newborn moms often feel alone or wonder if they’re the only ones who’ve experienced what they feel.
+Newborn moms can feel alone or wonder if they’re the only ones going through this.
 Here’s what I wish people told me about being a new mom.

 I thought I was prepared.
 Realistic, even.
 I read every baby book I could get my hands on, but overnight, new parenthood hit me hard.

 I must be the only one, I thought.